Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Introduction

 \subsection{Related work}

 Recent advances in deep learning have opened new avenues for channel prediction by learning the complex mapping between receiver locations and channel responses.
-These approaches can be broadly classified into three categories: direct network–channel prediction, neural ray tracing (neural RT), and wireless radiance field (WRF).
-Direct network–channel methods \cite{radiounet, streetnet, direct-net2, direct-net3, bg4} do not rely on explicit physical modeling and can automatically extract implicit environment–channel relationships from large datasets.
+These approaches can be broadly classified into three categories: direct network-channel prediction, neural ray tracing (neural RT), and wireless radiance field (WRF).
+Direct network-channel methods \cite{radiounet, streetnet, direct-net2, direct-net3, bg4} do not rely on explicit physical modeling and can automatically extract implicit environment-channel relationships from large datasets.
 For example, convolution neural network (CNN) based RadioUNet\cite{radiounet} predicts path loss distributions at arbitrary locations from environment maps; by fusing point cloud and building information and exploiting a convolutional autoencoder to extract spatial features, \cite{streetnet} achieves improved accuracy.
-However, direct network–channel approaches require dedicated acquisition and integration of environment data, and they typically suffer from poor interpretability and limited generalization.
+However, direct network-channel approaches require dedicated acquisition and integration of environment data, and they typically suffer from poor interpretability and limited generalization.

-By contrast, neural RT \cite{winert, genert, nert-2, nert-3} integrates ray–surface interaction mechanisms and scene geometric features into deep models.
+By contrast, neural RT integrates ray-surface interaction mechanisms and geometric features into deep models \cite{winert, genert, nert-2, nert-3}.
 Neural RT reduces the computational burden of conventional ray tracing while retaining some physical interpretability.
-WiNeRT\cite{winert} pioneered this direction by using multilayer perceptrons (MLPs) to simulate ray–surface interactions along propagation paths.
+WiNeRT\cite{winert} pioneered this direction by using multilayer perceptrons (MLPs) to simulate ray-surface interactions along propagation paths.
 Subsequent works such as GeNeRT\cite{genert}, which incorporate relative geometric features and scatterer semantics, further improved accuracy and generalization.
 Nevertheless, neural RT still depends on detailed geometric or semantic scene priors and does not fundamentally resolve the sensitivity of ray tracing to geometry modeling errors.